 Figure 9.
-DRAMA output memory trace file
+DRAMA output memory trace file.

 4. Experimental Results and Discussion

-Our experimental analysis demonstrates the capabilities of DRAMA simulation environment for various computational workloads and use cases.
-The presented experiments are mainly focused on the impact and contribution of the memory system and its impact on the overall SA performance.
+Our experimental analysis demonstrates the capabilities of the DRAMA simulation environment for various computational workloads and use cases.
+The presented experiments are mainly focused on the impact and contribution of the memory system and its impact on overall SA performance.

 4.1.
-Experimental Use-case
+Experimental Use Case

-The use-case that was used for our experimental study is the ResNet-18 convolutional neural network [11].
-The ResNet-18 is 18 layers deep and is commonly used for image classification tasks.
+The use case for our experimental study is the ResNet-18 convolutional neural network [11].
+ResNet-18 is 18 layers deep and is commonly used for image classification tasks.
 ResNet-18 can classify images into 1000 object categories.
-As part of the experimental use-case we have chosen 4 different convolution layers from ResNet-18 which are presented in Table 2.
-Each of the chosen layer has multiple repetitions in the network, so overall they fairly represent the network workload.
+As part of the experimental use case, we have chosen four different convolution layers from ResNet-18, which are presented in Table 2.
+Each of the chosen layers has multiple repetitions in the network, so they fairly represent the overall network workload.

 Table 2.
-DRAMA configuration file setting parameters
+DRAMA configuration file setting parameters.